Olex2/Olex2Manual/CommandsManual/changing_the_model_view.md

+# Changing the Model View
+> Changing the visual appearance of the molecule

 TWOCOLUMNS

-#Changing the Model View

 [INC ../commands/matr]
 [INC ../commands/rota]